Solar Design 101: How to Choose the Right Panel Layout for Maximum Efficiency

 Optimizing layout means more than just “fitting panels where they go.”
 It’s about making informed decisions using design tools, solar irradiance data, and physical site conditions to maximize production, avoid energy losses, and prolong system life.

-With tools like Sunbase, you can simulate multiple layout options using real-world data, factoring in azimuth, tilt, row spacing, and shading, to find the setup that delivers the most consistent electricity during peak sun hours.
+With solar design tools, you can simulate multiple layout options using real-world data, factoring in azimuth, tilt, row spacing, and shading, to find the setup that delivers the most consistent electricity during peak sun hours.

 Sizing, Storage, and Inverters: Matching System Capacity to Real Needs